OAGi/Score/docs/user_guide/index.rst

 To create a Context Category:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Choose “View/Edit Context Category” from the drop-down list.
+2. Choose "View/Edit Context Category" from the drop-down list.

-3. The “Context Category” page listing existing Context Categories is returned.
+3. The "Context Category" page listing existing Context Categories is returned.
 The user is encouraged to search using the *Name* or the *Description* fields and reuse existing Context Category first before creating a new one (see `How to use the Search field in general <#how-to-use-the-search-field-in-general>`__)

-4. If the desired Context Category does not exist, click “New Context Category” button located at the top-right of the page.
+4. If the desired Context Category does not exist, click "New Context Category" button located at the top-right of the page.

 5. Fill out the *Name* (Mandatory) and *Description* (Optional) fields.
    Note that there is no standard format for the Context Category name.
-   However, it is recommended that a space-separated with uppercase initials is used, e.g., “Business Process Context Category”.
+   However, it is recommended that a space-separated with uppercase initials is used, e.g., "Business Process Context Category".

-6. Click the “Create” button.
+6. Click the "Create" button.

 Create a Context Scheme
 ~~~~~~~~~~~~~~~~~~~~~~~